mechuchuchu/my_tiny_rwkv/my_ideas/design_v3.md

 Large-scale LLM training is effectively monopolized by big tech.
 Without hundreds of A100/H100s and InfiniBand clusters, it's out of reach.
 Quail aims to tear down that barrier.

 Key observations:
-- The RWKV community already has many contributors with H100-class GPUs
+- The community already has many contributors with H100-class GPUs
 - What if more participants naturally scales up training?
 - What if a node dying doesn't stop training?
 - What if anyone can participate over a regular home internet connection?